jneureuther/docktree/README.rst

 | If you have Vagrant_ installed, just run ``vagrant up`` in order
 | to spin up a virtual machine containing everything needed for development.
-| Docktree will be installed system-wide and a set of example data is generated.
+| Dockgraph will be installed system-wide and a set of example data is generated.
 |
 | In order to automatically copy modified code into the vm run: